The Square-2017

 Grade: B-

-A film such as The Nun (2018) is best described as a genre horror film strong on atmosphere, scares, and effect, but weak when it comes to story, dialogue, or weaving much of the other films together that it supposedly relates to in a satisfying way.
+A film such as The Nun (2018) is best described as a genre horror film strong on atmosphere, scares, and effects but weak on story, dialogue, or satisfyingly integrating much of the other films.

-To stress, the set pieces and foreboding convent where most events take place are tremendously thought out adding to the stylistic filming, but the story stinks, making the overall result barely above mediocre.
+To stress, the set pieces and foreboding convent where most events occur are tremendously thought out, adding to the stylistic filming; however, the story stinks, making the overall result barely above mediocre.

-Said to be connected to The Conjuring (2013) and Annabelle (2014), this story point is all but laughable.
+This story point, which is said to be connected to The Conjuring (2013) and Annabelle (2014), is all but laughable.

-In theory, a prequel since the film is set in 1952, the only connection is a super quick sequence of a scene in later years.
+Theoretically, The Nun is a prequel, but since the film is set in 1952, the only connection is a super-quick scene in later years.
 Ed and Lorraine Warren use a character in The Nun as a case study for their audiences.

 Admittedly, I have not seen The Conjuring 2 (2016), but from what I can surmise, what remains of The Nun is a stand-alone film.
 Was the demonic nun in The Conjuring 2?
 This may make more sense.

-The creepy setting in Romania- is a superb choice given the association with Transylvania and Dracula.
+The creepy setting in Romania is a superb choice, given its association with Transylvania and Dracula.
 The film begins with the suicide of a Roman Catholic nun in a gloomy and largely abandoned Monastery.

 Having been visited by an unseen force who kills another nun, a vicious demon appearing in the form of a nun looks on menacingly.
-Father Burke (Demian Bichir) from the Vatican arrives with Sister Irene (Taissa Farmiga) to investigate, where they meet flirtatious local, Frenchy.
+Father Burke (Demian Bichir) from the Vatican arrives with Sister Irene (Taissa Farmiga) to investigate, where they meet flirtatious local, Frenchie (Jonas Bloquet).

 The atmosphere used throughout almost the entirety of the film is spot on and highly effective.